 This magnificent portrait shows the artist with his second wife and one of their five children strolling in a "Garden of Love."
 The child wears male attire and must be Frans (1633–1678).
 He appears without his older sister because the picture is not a family portrait but an homage to Helena as wife and mother, one of whose most important attributes was providing her husband with a son.
 The gestures and glances of both male figures and symbols of fecundity such as the fountain and caryatid pay tribute to Helena, who has the innocence and serenity of a female saint.
-For further discussion of this famous picture, see metmuseum.org/collections.
+For further discussion of this famous picture, visit metmuseum.org.